 The chutes that lead from the holding pen to the kill floor inside, also designed by Dr. Temple Grandin, keep the cattle from being afraid of outside distractions with the high walls.
 The workers were all gentle in coaxing the cattle through the chute.

 Dr. Temple Grandin says “We’ve got to give animals a decent life, and when it’s time to die, a painless death.
 And we’ve got to give them a life that’s worth living.”
 Will Harris stays true to these humane standards every step of the way.
 This is just one of the many reasons that all of the meat from White Oak Pastures is approved by Certified Humane and Animal Welfare Approved.
 It is also part of Global Animal Partnership’s 5-Step Animal Welfare Rating Standards program.

 When we saw the kill floor in the beef processing plant, Will carefully explained all of the details of both food safety and humane slaughter.
 Getting a better understanding of how slaughter is done here and being able to see the process first-hand, illuminates how Will respects the animals.
 This respect, as we learned throughout our time at White Oak Pastures, reveals the special character of White Oak Pastures and everyone working there.

 ￼During lunch time we joined Will and his workers at the Pavilion, where employees are served a hot lunch consisting of fresh vegetables and beef or chicken which was raised and processed on the farm.
-Your plate can’t get much closer to the pasture than having lunch at the White Oak Pastures pavilion, and true to their corporate ethos, regardless of whether you’re a manager or entry-level worker, everyone waits their turn in line for lunch.
 In every way, White Oak Pastures provides a living example of the future of sustainable agriculture, humane animal handling, and positive work environments, all components of an integrated whole, bringing us back to harmony with nature.